inferno-community/tech-forum-demo/README.md

 # IG Test Creation Demo

-## Requirements
-Users should have all the necessary dependencies installed to run [SUSHI](https://github.com/FHIR/sushi) and the [FHIR IG Publisher](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation).
-This includes things like Node.js, Java, Ruby and Jekyll.
-Please see the relevant tools for instructions on installation and use.
-Running the Inferno portion of the demo requires the installation of Ruby and Docker.
-See [Inferno](https://github.com/onc-healthit/inferno) for more details.

 **NOTE: This is a demonstration of a prototype.
 Bugs and issues are expected and the API _will_ change**

 ## Overview